-Eugene O'Neill : The Hairy Ape Arthur Miller : Death of a Salesman
+Eugene O'Neill : The Hairy Ape

+Arthur Miller : Death of a Salesman

-The student will be given a poem, a prose work, a play, a novel/novella written by a prominent American writer and will be asked to analyze the traits narrated therein (these works must not be the part of the prescribed curricula).
+The student will be given a poem, a prose work, a play, a novel/novella written by a prominent American writer and will be asked to analyze the traits narrated therein.
+These works must not be the part of the prescribed curricula (The area /topic of the Case Study/ Project Report will differ from candidate to candidate and will be decided by the teacher concerned in consultation with the student in the classroom.
+The format shall be provided by the Department).